crazyants/plato/README.md

 EditionId						INT DEFAULT (0) NOT NULL,
 RoleId							INT DEFAULT (0) NOT NULL,
 TeamId							INT DEFAULT (0) NOT NULL,
+TimeZoneOffset					FLOAT DEFAULT (0) NOT NULL, ObserveDST						BIT DEFAULT (0) NOT NULL,
 Culture							NVARCHAR(50) DEFAULT('') NOT NULL, FirstName						NVARCHAR(100) DEFAULT('') NOT NULL, LastName						NVARCHAR(100) DEFAULT('') NOT NULL,